idibidiart/the-great-api-masher/README.md

 ### Note:

-GraphQL queries and mutations are async by design.
+GraphQL query resolution is composable and async by design.
 In other words, they are didstributed from a transaction perspective.
-To ensure a consistent state from queries and mutations, the underlying APIs must provide the required orchestration, e.g. via Domain Aggregates (see: [Developing Microservices with Aggregates](https://www.slideshare.net/SpringCentral/developing-microservices-with-aggregates)), and multiple requests to the same API within a single query or a mutation must be batched or decomposed into separate quries.
+To ensure a consistent read/write with GraphQL, the underlying APIs must provide the required orchestration, e.g. via Domain Aggregates (see: [Developing Microservices with Aggregates](https://www.slideshare.net/SpringCentral/developing-microservices-with-aggregates)) See Design Principles below.

 _